 Pokémon Trading Card Game Online (also known as Pokémon TCG Online or PTCGO) is a free-to-play online collectable card game.

 - 3 Unused Sounds

-Colorless is the only type to not feature in Daily Challenges, although an asset for it exists.
+Colorless is the only type to not feature in Daily Challenges, although an asset for it and the type reward coin exists.
 Not all types have been featured in Special Challenges, either.

 Some achievements and Gem images are still present in the files.

 Currency indicators of the game's old menu.
 The booster icons refered to Booster Credits, and Tournament Keys (the key icon) were replaced by Event Tickets with the same in-game purpose before being available.